 There are two submissions that need to be made after month-end: an EMP201 and a UIF declaration.
 Firstly, in order to include all payslips, please ensure that all payslips have been finalised.
 SimplePay automatically generates these filing documents based on the finalised payslips for the month.
 Once payslips have been finalised, click on the Filing section (on the left-hand menu).

 We strongly recommend that you also finalise both your EMP201 and UIF declaration as part of your month-end procedures – this will allow the system to track changes or additions to payslips in that month and automatically generate updated versions of your submission documents if you need to re-submit.
 Clicking on Finalise also removes the stamp saying “Draft” to indicate that the document is now a final document and no longer a draft.
 In addition, it will provide you with an audit trail of the changes or additions.

 Every month employers need to pay over their PAYE, UIF and SDL liabilities, where applicable, to SARS.
 This payment must be made by the 7th (or the last business day before the 7th if it falls on a weekend) of the following month to avoid incurring penalties.
 The figures necessary for making these payments are contained in the EMP201.
 This provides a breakdown of PAYE, UIF and SDL, the ETI applicable and the total liability to SARS for the month.

 More information on the various EMP201 components, as well as how to post ETI Utilised, can be found in the following articles:

-Note: Submissions to SARS are done based on calendar months, irrespective of an employer’s payment frequency.
-The amounts reported in each submission will be for the month in which the payment frequency ends; e.g. if the payment frequency ends on the 25th of June, the amounts will be included in the EMP201 for 1 June to 30 June.
+Note: Submissions to SARS are done based on calendar months, irrespective of an employer’s pay frequency.
+The amounts reported in each submission will be for the month in which the pay frequency ends; e.g. if the pay frequency ends on the 25th of June, the amounts will be included in the EMP201 for 1 June to 30 June.

 Submitting to SARS